 This web page shows only a small excerpt of our Grenfeld research.
 Another 145 words (10 lines of text) covering the years 1165, 1315, 1542, 1591, 1576, 1577, 1596, 1643, 1600, 1658, 1628, 1701, 1661, 1701, 1691, 1693, 1692, 1711, 1707, 1666, 1735 and 1712 are included under the topic Early Grenfeld History in all our PDF Extended History products and printed products wherever possible.

 Grenfeld Spelling Variations

-in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
+Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
-Many variations of the name Grenfeld have been found, including Granville, Granfield, Grandfield, Greenfield and others.
+Many variations of the name Grenfeld have been found, including Granville, Granfield, Grandfield, Greenfield and many more.

 Early Notables of the Grenfeld family (pre 1700)

 Outstanding amongst the family at this time was Sir Richard Grenville (1542-1591), an English sailor from Bideford, Devon, sea captain and explorer, Sheriff of Cornwall (1576-1577) and Sheriff of Cork; Sir Bevil Grenville (1596-1643), Royalist soldier in the English Civil War, and Member of Parliament; Sir Richard Grenville (Granville) (1600-1658), 1st Baronet, a Cornish Royalist leader during the English Civil War; John Granville, 1st Earl of Bath (1628-1701), English Royalist statesman during the English Civil War, who was made Lord...